Pricing a freelance web development job using OmniPlan

 Bubbling up the costs

-I reckon each layout is going to take me half an hour to do, so in they go, and suddenly my Site Wireframes budget sits at 2 hours.
-If I realise I need more wireframes as I plan the project, in they go and bump up the cost in a fully justifiable way.
+I reckon each layout is going to take me half an hour to do, so in they go, and suddenly my visual design budget sits at 2 hours.
+If I realise I need more layouts as I plan the project, in they go and bump up the cost in a fully justifiable way.

-Let’s say, though, that I reckon one of those wireframes is particularly complex because there are lots of variations.
-I might not have a good handle on how long, say, a progressively enhanced “personal content aggregator” might take to wireframe.
-No worries - I can nest the various sub-tasks to come up with a proposal:
+Let’s say, though, that I reckon one of those layouts is particularly complex because there are lots of variations.
+I might not have a good handle on how long, say, a progressively enhanced “personal content aggregator” might take to design.
+No worries – I can nest the various sub-tasks to come up with a proposal:

 I now have a better feel for how easy or hard that’s going to be.
 This is all the kind of stuff you do when planning a project anyway, but the fact that you can make simple changes to subdivisions of tasks and have them percolate up your estimates automatically is a real boon for tracking complex projects.